vedenev/sfm_cpp/README.md

 [0, 1488.787677381604, 979.9460018614599],
 [0, 0, 1]]
 ```
-The algoritm works in the following way:
+The algorithm works in the following way:
 1. Find SIFT keypoints on an image.
-2. Compare descriptors of the keypoints with descriptors from previouse image.
-Get correspondance.
+2. Compare descriptors of the keypoints with descriptors from previous image.
+Get correspondence.
 3. Find essential matrix with findEssentialMat function.
-4. Find relative camera position and 3d point clound with recoverPose functon.
+4. Find relative camera position and 3d point clound with recoverPose function.
 Camera matrix is used.
-5. Find scale between current point cloud and previouse point cloud.
+5. Find scale between current point cloud and previous point cloud.
 6. Scale current point cloud and relative camera shift.
-7. Calculate total relative camera position releated to first position.
+7. Calculate total relative camera position related to first position.
 8. Rotate and shift current point cloud to coordinate system of the first position of the camera.

 As you can see there is no bundle adjustment here.
-5 point is inportant becuase relative camera pose shift and point cloud has ambiguity.
+5 point is important because relative camera pose shift and point cloud has ambiguity.
 It can be multiplied by any constant.
 Thus to define right constant point clouds are compared.
-Only points that are common for two point clounds can be used.
+Only points that are common for two point clouds can be used.
 To make 7 point the algorithm keeps current values for rotation matrix and shift from first camera position to current.
 To make point 8 inverted (transposed) matrix used.
 ![](./markdown_site/frames.jpg)